-ALL2(6) All relevant Firms should keep a written record of the allocation agreement, attested by all parties, and retain that record for at least 6 years. parties, and retain that record for at least 6 years.
+A112/6 All relevant Firms should keep a written record of the allocation agreement, attested by all ALLZ(0 parties, and retain that record for at least 6 years.

-ALL3 If unanimous agreement under this section has not been reached after 15 Business days following the day on which a decision on reimbursement to the Customer was made, the provisions in DR will apply. ------ --- accordance with the following provisions.
+If unanimous agreement under this section has not been reached after 15 Business days following the day on which a decision on reimbursement to the Customer was made, the provisions in DR will apply.